titoBouzout/dom-flair/readme.md

 ## Caveats / Surprises

+1. You are responsible of defining `html`, `body` or `body > div` so the styles of this library work properly. (example, if you use `<Box grow/>` and it does not work then maybe the parent is preventing the `Box` from growing.
+See section "Full Working Example"
-1. Rows will not take the full width unless you add to them width="100%"
+2. Rows will not take the full width unless you add to them `width="100%"`
-2. You need to explicitly tell how stuff is aligned. (this is a feature)
 3. It does not do any kind of prefixing.
 But you can add a custom function `define_processor` for prefixing before appending to the document.
-4. You are responsible of defining `html`, `body` or `body > div` so the styles of this library work properly. (example, if you use `<Box grow/>` and it does not work then maybe the parent is preventing the Box from growing.
-See section "Full Working Example"

 ## Attributes supported by `Box`